 You have decided to buy a franchise which means entering into a franchise agreement.
 A franchise agreement is a contract which sets forth the terms that will govern the relationship between the franchisor and franchisee.
 It identifies the parties’ rights and obligations during the franchisee’s ownership and operation of the franchise.
 The agreement also describes certain post-termination rights and obligations.
-It is an essential document which franchisees should discuss with a skilled franchise attorney in order to protect their rights and understand their responsibilities.
+A franchise contract is an essential document which franchisees should discuss with a skilled franchise contract review attorney in order to protect their rights and understand their responsibilities.

-Lusthaus Law has extensive experience helping franchisees understand how each provision will impact their business and advocate on their behalf to get beneficial terms when possible.
+Lusthaus Law has extensive experience helping franchisees understand how each provision in their franchise contract will impact their business and advocate on their behalf to get beneficial terms when possible.

 The franchisor gives the franchisee the limited, non-transferable, non-exclusive right to use the franchisor’s trademarks, logos, services marks and systems of operation for the designated period of time.